-- The watermill is normally staffed by the miller and his wife.
-They will usually offer one guided tours per afternoon whilst visitors may also visit on an individual basis.
+The watermill is normally staffed by the miller and his wife.
 Guide books are available for sale.
 The miller will also escort the visitors to see the turbine as part of this tour.
 The door to the watermill is 84 cm wide.
 There is an internal door of 73 cm wide and ten stairs to the first floor and down.
 The stairs are slightly steep and care should be taken.

-- In the house,there are guides available to assist visitors although guided tours are not offered.
-There are laminated information sheets in each room and a guide book is available for sale.
+When the house is open,there are laminated information sheets in each room and a guide book is available for sale.
 Visitors may purchase a brief description of the house written in French or German.
 Visitors are asked not to use mobile phones or cameras in the house and not to touch the exhibits.

-- For mid week parties, guests are taken around the house and watermill by guides rather than exploring alone.
+For mid week parties, guests are taken around the relevant attractions by guides rather than exploring alone.

-- We also have the Coach House which is accessed by the entrance to the Stables which is 100 cm wide and then up a slight ramp.
+The Coach House which is accessed by the entrance to the Stables which is 100 cm wide and then up a slight ramp.
 The doorway is 86 cm wide.
 Further seating is available in the Tack Room with the coach house area where the doorway is 87 cm wide.
 There is a ramp to the exit on the other side of the coach house which houses tables and chairs.
 There are also further tables and chairs in the courtyard at the far side of the coach house.
 Access to the house gardens (and then to the house itself) is gained at this point.
-Guests access the house and gardens via the passageway between the Old Manor and the Coach House.

 Grounds and Gardens